 Meet your friends and treat yourself to a spa day.
 Maybe a little time off is all you need to let go of the frustration and resentment that comes with parenting sometimes.

 If you wanted to know how to stop being an angry, shouty parent, the tips on this page would help!
 Controlling anger needs years of practice.

 You are a human being before you are a parent.
 So, please don’t beat yourself up too hard for losing it every once in a while.
 It happens, and it is your reaction to it that matters and defines you as a person.

-It’s a journey, and when you decided to keep your anger in check, you already took a step forward.
+It’s a journey, and when you decided to keep your anger in check, you have already taken a step forward.
 Keep going.

 Here are some tips if you feel bad for getting angry with your baby, these will help!